Fredrik Hammar: Hammarby IF

+Mechelen

+On 7 January 2025, Hammar transferred to Belgian Pro League club Mechelen and signed a 3 1/2-year contract for an undisclosed fee.
+He made 20 appearances during the remainder of the 2024–25 season.

 International career

 Hammar has been capped by U17 and U19 level.
 He was a part of Sweden's 2018 UEFA European U17 Championship squad and scored two goals in three appearances at the tournament.

 Personal life

 Hammar grew up in Hässelby and also played floorball and ice hockey before deciding to concentrate on football.
 He is a Hammarby IF supporter.